 Unless you have already been convinced, this is the time to seriously compare prices and hunt down the best deal.
 Of course, for obvious reasons, it may still be your local trusted dealer.

-If you are looking for the price of a specific item, simply enter the product name in the search field and hit “Search”.
+If you are looking for the price of a specific item, simply enter the product name in the search field and hit Search.
 If the product name wasn’t conclusive, this will give you a list of items.
-Click “Compare prices” for the item you want.
+Click Compare prices for the item you want.
 You’ll be directed to the product page, which contains a list of online stores and what they charge.
 Note how much you’ll pay for shipping, as it can decide the best price without factoring this in.

 Not every price comparison site automatically knows the best price for each and every item.
 Thus, you must compare prices using several sources.
 You will find more price comparing websites in the MakeUseOf Directory.
 Readers are welcome to submit more useful and yet missing websites and tools to the Directory.

 At one time giants like Yahoo, Microsoft, and Google all competed over being the best price comparison tool on the internet.
 Google pretty much beat the crap out of Yahoo and Microsoft.
 Microsoft still maintains a price-comparison tool that’s built into their search engine, Bing.
 And Yahoo has pretty much closed its doors.
 That left just one big boy standing: Google Shopping.